 Exclusive Right-to-Sell Listing

-Exception to the contract: Say, your next-door neighbor has expressed an interest in buying your house.
+Exception to the contract: Say that your next-door neighbor has expressed an interest in buying your house.
 Often a listing broker will give the seller X number of days to produce a contract with the neighbor without owing a commission.

 Other Terms & Conditions to Consider

-How much will you pay the selling agent?
+- Selling Commission: How much will you pay the selling agent?
 When there is a lot of inventory on the market and fewer buyers, to generate traffic, you might want to consider paying the selling agent more than you would in a market where inventory is tight and a lot of buyers are vying for few listings.
-For example, if the total commission is 6%, and the listing broker wants to offer 2.5% to the selling office, you could instead insist on paying 3%.
+For example, if the total commission is 6 percent, and the listing broker wants to offer 2.5 percent to the selling office, you could instead insist on paying 3 percent.
 Be careful with this demand, though, because buyer's agents are generally compensated according to market norms and if you try to change the compensation distribution, the listing agent might refuse to take your listing.

-Will the broker / agent let you cancel the agreement?
+- Cancellation of Contract: Will the broker/agent let you cancel the agreement?
 Why would you want to do business with a broker who would not release you from the contract if you were unhappy or dissatisfied with their service?
 If the broker will agree to let you cancel at any time, that broker is giving you a guarantee.
 In that instance, the duration of the contract is not relevant.